idea4good/GuiLiteSamples/HelloWave/README.md

 ### Prerequisite:
 - core.lib gui.lib should be in BuildMFC\BuildMFC\libs\x86(x64), ⚠️rebuild them if meet link error.
 ### Build
-1. Open "HelloMCU\BuildMFC\HelloMCU.sln" by Visual studio 2017
+1. Open "HelloWave\BuildMFC\HelloWave.sln" by Visual studio 2017
-2. Click `F5` to build/run `HelloMCU`
+2. Click `F5` to build/run `HelloWave`

 ## How to build for STM32F103 + ILI934x?
 ### Prerequisite: